Rian1010/Charity-Website/README.md

 The sendMail function gets called in the sendMsg function, which is located inside of another function that causes the page to load before triggering what is inside of it.
 The other function, inside of it, makes sure that an alarm pops up, in case a user forgets to fill in a required field, before clicking on the submit button.

 As for the 'Statistics' page, crossfilter.JS, D3.JS and DC.JS, those were used to create interactive charts.
-The queue is used to connect to the JSON files and the createDataVis function connects to the each function below it and renders all of them.
+The queue is used to connect to the JSON files in the data folder.
+The createDataVis function is connected to the each function below it and renders all of them.
 The show_country_data function displays three charts that are connected, so that users can visually compare the given data.
 Below this function, there are three further functions that display other graphs with different kinds of data to be shown to a user.

 All JavaScript codes were tested through the console in the dev tools by using console.log to check if the codes work or not.